janwilmans/guidelines/beginners_guide_to_cpp.md

 - https://www.youtube.com/@CppCon      (talks from many speakers from the last decade)
 - https://www.youtube.com/@CopperSpice (more advanced topics explained in detail)
 - https://www.youtube.com/@BoostCon

+## books

+- A Tour of C++,  Bjarne Stroustrup - great introduction and overview of the language without going into too much details, ~200 pages.
+- C++ Software Design, Design Principles and Patterns for High-Quality Software by Klaus Iglberger - Highly recommended, explains the classic design patterns are their specific application in C++ with many examples.
+- The C++ Programming Language, Bjarne Stroustrup - the best reference, I would not recommend reading it cover to cover, but a great reference for looking up details.

+# books I have not read, but I hear are really good

+- Beautiful C++: 30 Core Guidelines for Writing Clean, Safe, and Fast Code, by Kate Gregory and Guy Davidson

+# more in-depth books

+- C++ Concurrency In Action, Anthony Williams - special focus on concurrent programming and threads.
+- Effective Modern C++, Scott Meyers - foundational book structure around good practices, its a little dated, doesn't go beyond C++14, ~300 pages.
+- The Design and Evolution of C++, Bjarne Stroustrup  - great book if you are interested in why C++ become the way it is.